bkuhn/talks/SCALE-2014/npo-acct.markdown

 + Such people are hard to find, so:

+# Preannouncement

++ I'm working with Conservancy's Board:
+      + to hire additional management-level staff at Conservancy.
+      + so I can give 50% of my time to his project.

++ But going slow is still a good idea.

 # More Info / Talk License

 + URLs / Social Networking / Email: